 Mr A Parish

-Vice Chair of Resources Committee, Governor with responsibility for Health & Safety and Security, Training & Development Governor
+Governor with responsibility for Finance, Health & Safety and Security

 Mr Parish is married with two grown up children, who both attended Great Chart School.
 He has been involved in the school since 1993.
 Been a Governor at the school since 2002, initially as a LA Governor and later became a Community Governor.
 He recently retired from the police after serving 31 years in the Metropolitan and Kent forces.
 Worked in several areas of policing, finishing as a Detective Inspector.
 Proud to be part of Great Chart School.

 Mrs B Walsh

 Mrs Walsh has worked for Barclays Bank for over 40 years in many different roles.
 The last 20 years she has been the Branch Manager for Ashford and surrounding branches.
 She is currently an Area Manager for Barclays looking after the branch network, and the colleagues within these, across Kent and into Sussex.
 She has been involved with Great Chart School for many years through the Barclays Matched Fundraising and also the Moneyskills Programme whereby she and colleagues from Barclays have been actively involved in classroom activities supporting pupils.
 Her daughter is also a teacher at the school and Mrs Walsh is now looking forward to being involved with the school as a Governor and supporting in a much broader way.

 Governor with responsibility for Child Protection, Safeguarding and Looked-After Children (incl.
 E-Safety)